-Since taking on this responsibility in December of 2016, the project has helped to facilitate gifts (on behalf of the Pratt family) to various museums and institutions including but not limited to: the Weatherspoon Art Museum, UNC Greensboro, the Gregg Museum of Art & Design, North Carolina State University, the Western Carolina Fine Art Museum and Duke University.
+Since taking on this responsibility in December of 2016, the project has helped to facilitate gifts (on behalf of the Pratt family) to various museums and institutions including but not limited to: the Weatherspoon Art Museum, UNC Greensboro, the Gregg Museum of Art & Design, North Carolina State University, the Western Carolina Fine Art Museum, the Asheville Art Museum and Duke University.

 Vernon Pratt: (b.
 1940 - d.
 2000)

 Durham, NC native

 Founder/Director - Duke in New York Arts Program

 Accomplished Jazz Saxophonist (toured internationally)